kalviumcommunity/S67_blr_Salons/README.md

 Created a docs.bruno using Bruno.

 ## Task 4:-
-Added entites with appropriate properties and added in Mongo Atlas.
+Added entites with appropriate properties and added it in Mongo Atlas.